nanograv/pint_pal/README.md

 3. Re-run the notebook _with_ `run_noise_analysis = True`, i.e. _with_ noise modeling.
 4. Commit and push the new noise modeled parfile in the same way as above.

+These steps might not work for the new pulsars (C-type) which don't have noise parameters.
+In these cases, feel free to run the noise analysis since it is quicker than that for A- and B-type pulsars.

 Congratulations, you have timed a pulsar for NANOGrav!